 Pull out your doctor mortgage Loan Estimates and tell the lender you have all 3 in front of you, and that you want to work with them but will only consider it if they will give you the best rate.
 Ask them what the best rate is they will give you, directly and without hesitation.

 You can and should negotiate closing costs.
 Every fee on the lender side (app fees, doc fees, and prep) is negotiable, but that doesn’t mean the MLO will concede.
 How far and how hard you push is a personal decision.
 Just keep in mind that if you’re in a rush to close, you may not want to push as hard.

-Being hard-nosed about a $65 charge might cost you your closing date, or even the entire doctor loan if the lender isn’t willing to concede.
+Being hard-nosed about a $65 charge might cost you your closing date, or even the entire deal if the lender isn’t willing to concede.
 Third party fees, such as appraisals, legal/attorney fees, title insurance, recording, and taxes may be a little harder to negotiate on because many times the bank is just paying another vendor to perform a service and the bank has no control over how much they charge.
 You should at least ask.

 Points: Should you buy down your rate?
 This is a personal decision and it depends on what your goals are.
 We have an article on that very subject.
 It is geared towards buying down points, but the concept is the same.

 Now that you know how to negotiate let’s switch gears to thinking about what you really want to do: find and buy your house!